Services

 • If you added one-off or recurring charges, features are created using those details.
 If no feature start date is given, the platform uses the sold date.

-8. Optional: Add any extra features you didn’t include during service entry
+8. If the service needs extra features you didn’t include during entry, add them now

 Note: There’s no bulk addition mode for services.
 Each service is added individually.